adafruit/circuitpython-org/_board/raspberry_pi_pico_w.md

 **There is great [C/C++ support](https://github.com/raspberrypi/pico-sdk), an official [MicroPython port](https://github.com/raspberrypi/micropython), and a [CircuitPython port](https://circuitpython.org/downloads)!** We of course [recommend CircuitPython because we think it's the easiest way to get started](https://learn.adafruit.com/welcome-to-circuitpython) and it has support with most of our drivers, displays, sensors, and more, supported out of the box so you can follow along with our CircuitPython projects and tutorials.

-There is great C/C++ support, an official MicroPython port, and a CircuitPython port!
-We of course recommend CircuitPython because we think it's the easiest way to get started and it has support with most of our drivers, displays, sensors, and more, supported out of the box so you can follow along with our CircuitPython projects and tutorials.

 [For Arduino usage we recommend the Philhower Arduino core, which does not use mbed, has lots of peripherals supported, and many makers/companies have submitted board definitions.](https://github.com/earlephilhower/arduino-pico)

 While the RP2040 has lots of onboard RAM (264KB), it does not have built-in FLASH memory.
 Instead, that is provided by the external QSPI flash chip.
 On this board, there is 2MB, which is shared between the program it's running and any file storage used by MicroPython or CircuitPython.
 When using C/C++ you get the whole flash memory, if using Python you will have about 1 MB remaining for code, files, images, fonts, etc.